nickgzzjr/messages/README.md

 Solution
 --------
 With the help of angularAMD, a “utility to facilitate the use of RequireJS in AngularJS applications supporting on-demand loading”, RequireJS (duh), and the AngularUI Router I was able to come up with a clean solution.
 With this solution AngularJS runs completely separate but on top of Meteor.
-It uses Meteor’s global variables to replace the typical AngularJS RESTful clients (lower-level $http, and higher-level $resource) and there is a bonus, websockets!
+It uses Meteor’s global variables and replaces the typical AngularJS RESTful clients (lower-level `$http`, or higher-level `$resource`) plus there is a bonus, websockets!
 Two birds with one stone.

 Tutorial
 --------